 Select Your Metrics

-Carefully evaluate what metrics you will be measuring from each marketing and event campaign as well as how they contribute to marketing and sales’ main goals.
+Carefully evaluate what key metrics you will be measuring from each marketing and event campaign as well as how they contribute to marketing and sales’ main goals.
 In addition, make sure you clearly outline who gets the credit.

 Know Your Data